Donate

 CalWORKs assists families, while General Assistance helps a small number of adults.

 • CalWORKs provides monthly cash assistance to very low-income families with dependent children.
-Undocumented immigrants are ineligible but may have eligible family members (usually US-born children).
-Many parents must be working or making progress in education or training in order to remain eligible.
+Many parents must be working or making progress in education or training to remain eligible.
+Undocumented immigrants are ineligible but may have eligible family members (usually citizen children).

-• In 2022–23, appropriated federal, state, and local spending for CalWORKs cash assistance totaled 4.3 billion.
-Starting in October 2023, monthly maximum grants have ranged from $1,112 to $1,310 for a family of three.
+• In 2024–25, appropriated federal, state, and local spending for CalWORKs cash assistance totals $4.3 billion.
+Starting in October 2024, monthly maximum grants range from $1,121 to $1,180 for a family of three.
 Additional program funds go toward education, training, and employment services and support, including child care.

-• County-run and -funded General Assistance (GA) programs assist about 160,000 low-income, working-age adults per month who are not eligible for other cash assistance.
-Counties spent $472 million on GA in 2023–24—two-thirds of it in Los Angeles County.
-Grants are typically time-limited and averaged $244 per month.
+• County-run and -funded General Assistance (GA) programs assist about 172,000 low-income, working-age adults per month who are not eligible for other cash assistance.
+Counties have spent about $542 million on GA in 2024–25, with Los Angeles County making up 72% of cases and 60% of spending.
+Benefits are typically time-limited and average $264 per month.

 SSI and SSP assist low-income individuals who are disabled or age 65 or older.

-• SSI assists low-income individuals who are blind, or meet strict disability criteria, or are 65 or older; California augments this income with SSP.
-In addition, the California Assistance Program for Immigrants (CAPI) serves about 15,000 legal residents who do not meet additional non-citizen criteria for SSI.
+• SSI assists low-income individuals who are blind, meet strict disability criteria, or are 65 or older; California augments this income with SSP.
+The California Assistance Program for Immigrants (CAPI) serves about 17,000 legal residents who do not meet non-citizen criteria for SSI; undocumented immigrants are ineligible.

-• About 1.1 million people receive SSI/SSP monthly grants, mostly those ages 18–64 (40%) and ages 65 and older (52%).
+• About 1.1 million people receive SSI/SSP, mostly those ages 18–64 (40%) and 65 and older (52%).
 The share of eligible Californians who participate is not tracked, but participation has declined 14% over the past decade.

-• Federal benefits totaled $7.7 billion in 2023, while state benefits totaled $3.1 billion.
-After making cuts during the Great Recession, the state has been increasing SSP benefits in recent years.
-As of 202324, maximum monthly SSI/SSP payments are $1,183 for individuals and $2,023 for couples.
+• Federal SSI benefits totaled $7.7 billion in 2024, while state SSP benefits totaled $3.6 billion.
+After making cuts during the Great Recession, the state increased SSP benefits in recent years.
+As of 202324, maximum monthly SSI/SSP payments were $1,207 for individuals and $2,058 for couples.

-Refundable tax credits help those with low—and sometimes no—earnings.
+Refundable tax credits help those with low and moderate earnings.

-• Low-income earners who file taxes get federal and state credits, including Earned Income Tax Credits (EITCs), the federal Child Tax Credit (CTC), and the Young Child Tax Credit (YCTC).
-California began providing the YCTC regardless of earnings and the new Foster Youth Tax Credit (FYTC) for the 2022 tax year.
+• Low-income earners who file taxes get refundable federal and state credits, including Earned Income Tax Credits (EITCs), the federal Child Tax Credit (CTC), and the California Young Child Tax Credit (YCTC).
+State credits are more focused on very low-income families, though a wider age range of filers and undocumented immigrants are eligible.
+The state began the new Foster Youth Tax Credit (FYTC) in the 2022 tax year.

-• Federal EITC spending in California totaled $5.5 billion in 2023; the state spent about $920 million for the CalEITC, $414 million for the YCTC, and $5 million for the FYTC.
+• Federal EITC spending in California totaled $6.19 billion for the 2023 tax year; the state spent about $986 million for the CalEITC, $427 million for the YCTC, and $6 million for the FYTC.

 Participation and funding vary widely across the state’s largest cash assistance programs